manoflearning/cranberry/README.md

 - `pip install -e .[viz]` for autograd visualization (requires Graphviz system binary).
 - `pip install -e .[datasets]` for download progress via `tqdm`.
 - `pip install -e .[all]` to include every extra.

+## CUDA backend

+- Requires an NVIDIA driver and CUDA toolkit (NVRTC must be discoverable via `CUDA_HOME`, `CUDA_PATH`, or the default `/usr/local/cuda`).
+- No separate `nvcc` build step is needed—the crate compiles its kernels at runtime using NVRTC.
+- At runtime pass `device="cuda"` when creating tensors/storage; contiguous unary and binary ops will execute on the GPU and fall back with a runtime error if no device is present.

 ## Quickstart